 The Strategic Landscape Areas of the Weald Moors and Lilleshall are especially important to the parish.
-The avoidance of harm to these valued areas will be achieved by supporting proposals which contribute positively to their special characteristics and local distinctiveness.
+The avoidance of harm to these valued areas and their setting will be achieved by supporting proposals which contribute positively to their special characteristics and local distinctiveness.